-Graduate Programs: Our alumni have gone on to graduate schools for M.S. and Ph.D. degrees in chemistry, geology, oceanography, engineering, and environmental science at the University of Chicago, University of California - Berkeley, University of Illinois, Virginia Tech, University of Wyoming, Ohio State, University of Kentucky, Indiana University, WVU, and many other institutions.
+Graduate Programs: Our alumni have gone on to graduate schools for M.S. and Ph.D. degrees in chemistry, geology, oceanography, engineering, and environmental science at the University of Maine Climate Change Institute, University of California - Berkeley, University of Illinois, Virginia Tech, University of Wyoming, Ohio State, University of Kentucky, Indiana University, WVU, and many other institutions.
 Nearly all students pursuing graduate degrees in chemistry and geology do so for free - they gain research and teaching fellowships that cover the cost of tuition and pay a modest salary.

 Professional Programs: Pre-professional chemistry majors have gone on to obtain doctorates in medicine (M.D., and D.O), pharmacy, and other health-related fields.
 Some alumni have earned law degrees.

 Careers: Our geology and chemistry alumni work in West Virginia and throughout the United States at government science agencies, large and small corporations, high schools, universities, hospitals, and scientific consulting firms.
 Employers include the National Renewable Energy Laboratory, WV Department of Environmental Protection, Georgia Pacific, American Electric Power, Environmental Resources Management, U.S. Army Research Lab, Schlumberger, Consol Energy, Chevron, NASA, U.S. Geological Survey, National Institute of Standards and Technology, and many others.